midhunkalarikkal/FullDomain/Notes/js.md

 ## `Event deligation` ##
 =========================
 Event delegation is a JavaScript programming pattern where a single event listener is attached to a common ancestor element of multiple child elements.
-Instead of attaching individual event listeners to each child element, you delegate the responsibility of handling events to a higher-level ancestor.
+Instead of attaching individual event listeners to each child element, we delegate the responsibility of handling events to a higher-level ancestor.
 When an event occurs on a child element, it bubbles up to the ancestor where a single event listener can respond to it.